 Our proposed ELLA-SVD can be combined with ELLA Incremental into a hybrid approach.
 In this hybrid, we first perform one update step of ELLA-SVD and then one update step of ELLA Incremental.
-To guard against the two updates interfering with each other, if the ELLA-SVD step degrades the quality of our solution to Equation 8, then we only use the ELLA Incremental update for that iteration.
+To guard against the two updates interfering with each other, if the ELLA-SVD step degrades the quality of our solution to Eq.
+(7), then we only use the ELLA Incremental update for that iteration.
 We call this hybrid approach ELLA Dual Update.
 This approach maintains the strong advantage in computational complexity over ELLA of both ELLA-SVD and ELLA Incremental.
 Additionally, as we show in the next section, the hybrid approach performs much better than ELLA-SVD in situations where the assumptions of the ELLA-SVD algorithm are inaccurate.

-6. Experiments
+Experiments

-We evaluated four different algorithms for lifelong learning on four learning problems (one using synthetic data and the other three using real data).
-The four algorithms that we evaluated were: (1) ELLA, as defined in (Ruvolo & Eaton, 2013), (2) ELLA-SVD, (3) ELLA Incremental, and (4) ELLA Dual Update.
+We evaluated four different algorithms for lifelong learning: a) ELLA, as defined in (Ruvolo and Eaton 2013), b) ELLA-SVD, c) ELLA Incremental, and d) ELLA Dual Update.
 We are primarily interested in developing a technique that closely approximates the accuracy of the ELLA algorithm, but with better computational complexity.

-6.1.
-Data Sets

-We tested each algorithm on four multi-task data sets: (1) synthetic regression tasks, (2) student exam score prediction, (3) land mine detection from radar images, and (4) facial expression recognition.
+As the base learner $f(\cdot)$ , we used linear or logistic regression.
+Each algorithm was tested on four multi-task data sets:

-Synthetic Regression Tasks We created a set of $T{\text{max}} = 100$ random tasks with d = 13 features and $n_t = 100$ instances per task.
-The task parameter vectors $\boldsymbol{\theta}^{(t)}$ were generated as a linear combination of k = 6 randomly generated latent components in \mathbb{R}^{12} .
-The vectors $\mathbf{s}^{(t)}$ had a sparsity level of 0.5 (i.e., half the latent components were used to construct each $\boldsymbol{\theta}^{(t)}$).
+Synthetic Regression Tasks We created a set of $T{\max} = 100$ random tasks with d=13 features and $n_t=100$ instances per task.
+The task parameter vectors $\boldsymbol{\theta}^{(t)}$ were generated as a linear combination of k=6 random latent components in $\mathbb{R}^{12}$ .
+The vectors $\mathbf{s}^{(t)}$ had a sparsity level of 0.5 (i.e., half the latent components were used to construct each $\boldsymbol{\theta}^{(t)}$ ).
 The training data $\mathbf{X}^{(t)}$ was generated from a standard normal distribution.
-The training labels for each task were given as $\mathbf{y}^{(t)} = \mathbf{X}^{(t)^{\top}} \boldsymbol{\theta}^{(t)} + \epsilon$, where each element of ε is independent noise generated from a standard normal distribution.
-A bias term was added as the 13th feature prior to learning.
+The training labels for each task were given as $\mathbf{y}^{(t)} = \mathbf{X}^{(t)\top}\boldsymbol{\theta}^{(t)} + \epsilon$ , where each element of $\epsilon$ is independent noise generated from a standard normal distribution.
+A bias term was added as the 13th feature.

-London School Data The London Schools data set consists of exam scores from 15,362 students in 139 schools.
+Student Exam Score Prediction The London Schools data set consists of exam scores from 15,362 students in 139 schools.
 We treat the data from each school as a separate task.
 The goal is to predict the exam score of each student.
-We use the same feature encoding as used by Kumar & Daumé III (2012), where four schoolspecific and three student-specific categorical variables are encoded as a collection of binary features.
-We use the exam year and a bias term as additional features, giving each data instance d = 27 features.
+We use the same feature encoding as used by Kumar & Daumé (2012), where four school-specific and three student-specific categorical variables are encoded as a collection of binary features.
+We use the exam year and a bias term as additional features, giving each data instance d=27 features.

-Land Mine Detection In the land mine data set (Xue et al., 2007), the goal is to detect whether or not a land mine is present in an area based on radar images.
-The input features are automatically extracted from radar data and consist of four-moment based features, three correlation-based features, one energy-ratio feature, one spatial variance feature, and a bias term; see (Xue et al., 2007) for more details.
-The data set consists of a total of 14,820 data instances divided into 29 different geographical regions.
+Land Mine Detection In the land mine data set (Xue et al. 2007), the goal is to detect whether or not a land mine is present in an area based on radar images.
+The input consist of four-moment based features, three correlation-based features, one energy-ratio feature, one spatial variance feature, and a bias term.
+The data set contains a total of 14,820 data instances divided into 29 different geographical regions.
 We treat each geographical region as a different task.

-Facial Expression Recognition This data set is from a recent facial expression recognition challenge (Valstar et al., 2011).
+Facial Expression Recognition This data set is from a recent facial expression recognition challenge (Valstar et al. 2011).
 Each task involves recognizing one of three facial action units (#5: upper lid raiser, #10: upper lip raiser, and #12: lip corner pull) from an image of one of seven subjects' faces.
 There are a total of 21 tasks, each with 450-999 images.
 We use the same feature encoding as Ruvolo & Eaton (2013), using a multi-scale Gabor pyramid to extract 2,880 Gabor features for each image, then reducing them to 100 dimensions using PCA, and adding a bias term.